 The first semester of a sequence of physics courses for students interested in physical sciences, math or engineering.
 Normally the first course for students who plan to major or minor in physics.
 Introduction to principles governing the motion of a particle and of systems of particles.
 Kinematics and dynamics; energy, linear momentum, angular momentum and conservation laws.
 Introduction to the laws of special relativity.
+Sophomores and above need instructor’s signature to enroll.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Calculus I (may be taken concurrently).
 Three hours of class and three hours of laboratory.
-Silversmith.
+K Burson.

 The first semester of a year-long calculus-based sequence (200-205) for scientists and pre-med students who require a year of physics.
 Topics include Newtonian mechanics, conservation laws, fluids, kinetic theory and thermodynamics.
 Three hours of lecture and three hours of laboratory.
+First year students need instructor’s signature to enroll.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Mathematics 116 or equivalent.
 Not open to students who have taken 100 or 190.
-D Bunk.
+V Horowitz.

 Hands-on introduction to the concepts and devices of electronics.
 Study of analog and digital circuits, computer architecture, assembler programming and computer interfacing.
 (Quantitative and Symbolic Reasoning.)
 Six hours of laboratory.
-Maximum enrollment, 20.
-Collett.
+Maximum enrollment, 18.
+B Collett.

 Wave-particle duality, the nuclear atom, the development of Schrödinger’s wave mechanics and the quantum theory of atoms.
 Three hours of class and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 195 or 105 or 205, and Mathematics 116.
 B Collett.

 Introduction to the mathematical description of the electric and magnetic fields, their sources and their interactions with matter.
 Exploration of Maxwell’s laws with emphasis on the relationship between the physics and the mathematics needed to describe it.
 Three hours of class.
 Prerequisite, 290.
 Normally taken concurrently with 245.
-S Major.
+Math 216 is recommended.
+V Horowitz.

 Topics in Astrophysics.